 Per ARS 13-1804, extortion is the crime where people take or try to take another person’s property by threatening to do some future act (like break the “victim’s” arm).

-Unlike extortion, the bribery of a public servant does not involve any type of threat.
-The focus is more on someone giving an official any type of benefit with the intent to influence a vote.
+Unlike extortion, the bribery of a public servant does not involve any threat.
+The focus is more on someone giving an official any benefit with the intent to influence a vote.

 4.2 Obstruction of justice – ARS 13-2409